 annika’s spiral model – exploring difficult moments

-Recently I got pulled onto another path that feels a bit like a short cut.
+More recently, I got pulled onto a path that feels a bit like a short cut.
 It focuses on curiosity about the other.
-When I find myself getting irritated at somebody’s behaviour, or, when an encounter feels like we approach a stubborn/dead end/head to head confrontation, I try to trace back the starting point of that feeling and ask if I can be genuinely curiosity about why this was important (or makes sense) to do for the other.
-If I find some of that curiosity, I ask: how come you did/care about xyz? (or whichever question can transmit a genuine curious impulse).
-Sometimes its not possible because it is too big for me – i am caught up in my own emotions or lack of clarity.
-But sometimes it is possible, i think especially in spaces where i can access my trust.
+When I find myself getting irritated at somebody’s behaviour, or, when an encounter feels like we approach a stubborn/dead end/head to head confrontation, I look for and trace back to the starting point of that feeling.
+With that at hand, I check if I care about why it was important (or made sense) for the other to do what they did.
+If I find some of that genuine curiosity, I ask: how come you did/care about xyz? (or whichever question can transmit a genuine curious impulse).
+Sometimes its not possible because it is too big / I am still in shock – caught up in my own emotions or lack of clarity.
+But sometimes it is possible, i think especially in spaces where I have access to my trust.

 February 2019, at Lissa’s place in Paris